mikebannister/m1doc/Readme.md

 # Doc server #

-This util allows me to symlink all my markdown based documentation into a directory and have it served up by a node instance.
+This util allows me to symlink all my markdown based documentation into a directory and haveconverted to HTML and served up by a node instance.
 Styles are applied and a simple index is created.

 ## Prerequisites ##